naivchan/instapaper-to-opds/README.md

 # Prerequisites

 - Docker engine
-- Instapaper API key - You need to apply for an [here](https://www.instapaper.com/developers/applications)
+- Instapaper API key - You need to apply for one [here](https://www.instapaper.com/developers/applications)

 # Install